 - Thiazide and loop diuretic - indicated in refractory heart failure where there is an inadequate response to a loop diuretic alone.
 This combination can cause dramatic diuresis with resultant dehydration, hypovolaemia, hyponatremia and hypokalaemia.
-In the past, it has tended to be initiated in hospital but NICE Clinical Knowledge Summaries' guidance suggests that it may be done in primary care under specialist supervision.
+This would generally be initiated in secondary care, either during an admission or in the outpatient clinic.
 Dose titration should be gradual with adequate clinical and biochemical monitoring.
 Heart failure specialist nurses may be helpful in this situation.

 - Potassium-sparing diuretic and thiazides - the addition of a potassium-sparing diuretic may be useful in those who develop hypokalaemia on thiazide therapy.

 - Potassium-sparing diuretic and loop diuretic - a potassium-sparing diuretic can again be added to those who develop, or are at high risk of, developing hypokalaemia.

 - Spironolactone and loop diuretic - spironolactone can be used as a potassium-sparing diuretic for patients on loop diuretics who are at risk of hypokalaemia.

 Combination products - for example, co-amilofruse (furosemide and amiloride) - may be indicated where a patient is stable on a fixed dose of loop/thiazide and potassium-sparing diuretics where a single preparation may aid compliance.
 However, combination products are less flexible - changing the dose of one component will alter the dose of the other component without necessarily producing the optimal therapeutic response.
 Also, routine prescribing of combination products is poor practice: amiloride is frequently not required since many heart failure patients will also be on an ACE inhibitor which has a potassium-sparing effect.